Azure/terraform-azurerm-compute/README.md

 # terraform-azurerm-compute

+## Notice on new alternative virtual machine module

+This module was designed and implemented for AzureRM Provider v2.x, It's impossible to refactor this module from `azurerm_virtual_machine` to the modern version `azurerm_linux_virtual_machine` and `azurerm_windows_virtual_machine`.
+For those who're maintaining infrastructure on brownfield, you're welcome to continue using this module; for those who're about to provision new infrastructure on greenfield, you're welcome to try our new alternative: [terraform-azurerm-virtual-machine](https://registry.terraform.io/modules/Azure/virtual-machine/azurerm/latest).

 ## Notice on Upgrade to v5.x

 As [#218](https://github.com/Azure/terraform-azurerm-compute/pull/218) described, the `plan` block introduced by [#209](https://github.com/Azure/terraform-azurerm-compute/pull/209) was incorrect so we must adjust the assignments' order, which is a breaking change.
 The change we've made to vm's `plan` block is: